Talend Fuzzy Matching

 Talend Fuzzy Match 14

-And the result of the Talend fuzzy matching is
+The result of the fuzzy matching is

 Let us change the Talend Fuzzy Matching type to Double Metaphone.